theias/ias_package_shell/doc/index.md

 # Introduction

-Packaging has many advantages, and when done correctly (so as to minimize the amount of work necessary to package something, and minimize the potential issues) fits well into a proven Software Lifecycle Development Model.
+Packaging has many advantages, and when done correctly (so as to minimize the amount of work necessary to package something, and minimize the potential issues) fits well into a proven Software Life Cycle Development Model.

 # Purpose
 To serve as a root document for the Guided Packaging documentation.